mnaglic/Yedi/README.md

 Still, if someone finds it useful, great.
 I plan to continue to work on this.

 Read more about Yedi [here](http://mnaglic.github.com/Yedi/) and [check out the example app that uses it](http://github.com/mnaglic/Yedi/tree/master/yedi.examples.greeter).

+If you want to try it out, you can download the latest version [here](https://github.com/mnaglic/Yedi/tree/master/releases).